JordanMartinez/purescript-jordans-reference/21-Hello-World/01-Prelude-ish/01-Basic-FP-Data-Types/01-Sum-and-Product-Types.md

   = This a        --  - an `a` value
   | That b        --  - a `b` value
   | Both a b      --  - an `a` value AND a `b` value

+-- For example, These could be rewritten to
+-- use a combination of Either and Tuple: type These_ a b = Either a (Either b (Tuple a b))
 ```

 However, these types can also be 'open' or 'closed':